dexmac/api-validation-with-nightwatch/README.md

 2. Place the custom assertion file inside the custom assertions directory.
 And the custom command file inside the commands directory.

-3. We can now define our expected URLs in our fixtures by using our [page-object module](https://github.com/nightwatchjs/nightwatch/wiki/Page-Object-API) or, perhaps, define our URLs as constants / plain-strings and start using the assertion in our nightwatchJS tests like so:
+3. We can now define our expected URLs in our fixtures by using our [page-object module](https://github.com/nightwatchjs/nightwatch/wiki/Page-Object-API) or, perhaps, define our URLs as constants / plain-strings and simply start using the assertion in our nightwatchJS tests like so:

 ```javascript
   'test' : function(browser) {